-Each field has different requirements and schools offering the same type of degree may have different requirements.
+Each field has different admission requirements that may also vary by institution.
 You will want to find out what criteria are used by the school to evaluate and select students.
 Most will require the following items:

-- Application form and fee by application deadlines (some schools have rolling admissions)
+- Application form and fees (find out about application deadlines - some programs have rolling admissions)

 - Essay and goal statement